The History of the Institute for Cyber Security

 Merging Programs

-ICS combines three college degrees from two colleges within Marshall University into a single operating unit, allowing for cross-listing of courses, collaborations, and a unified approach to the future of cyber security:
+ICS combines two college degrees from two colleges within Marshall University into a single operating unit, allowing for cross-listing of courses, collaborations, and a unified approach to the future of cyber security:

 College of Engineering and Computer Sciences (CECS)